bradicalone/loader/README.md

 * @param {Object} data Information about the loader.
 * @param {HTMLElement} data.containerElement The element id of the loader cirlces is going to be in
 * @param {number} data.count how many rotated circles.
-* @param {Boolean} data.hasElText If there is a child element in the containerElement with text
-* @param {HTMLElement} data.textElement child text element or any text element if it exists <hasElText> is true
 * @param {Number|String} data.circleSize size of circle in pixels
 * @param {String} data.color color of circles
 * @param {Number|String} data.width how much width of the whole rotation in pixels